getpelican/pelican/docs/faq.rst

 I'm getting a warning about Feeds generated without SITEURL being set properly
 ==============================================================================

-RSS and arom3 feeds require all URLs and links in them to be absolute.
-In order to properly generate all URLs properly in perlican you will need to set ``SITEURL`` to the full path of your blog.
+RSS and atom3 feeds require all URLs and links in them to be absolute.
+In order to properly generate all URLs properly in pelican you will need to set ``SITEURL`` to the full path of your blog.
 By default, when using the ``make html`` to test build your site ``SITEURL`` is disabled so you should receive this warning.